debricked/cli/README.md

 1. [Sign up to Debricked](https://debricked.com/app/en/register)
 2. [Create an access token](https://debricked.com/docs/administration/access-tokens.html#creating-access-tokens)
 3. `debricked scan -t <access-token>`

-If you would rather use Debricked CLI in your CI/CD pipelines, check out this [page](https://debricked.com/docs/integrations/ci-build-systems/)
+If you would rather use Debricked CLI in your CI/CD pipelines, check out the [docs](https://debricked.com/docs/integrations/ci-build-systems/).

 When the scan is complete, you will see the total number of vulnerabilities found and a list of automation rules that have been evaluated.
 Read more about automations [here](https://debricked.com/docs/automation/automation-overview.html#automation-overview).